IN/FIDELITY

 Again, a heart fell at my foot

-Again, an eye fixed itself at my face
+Again, an eye fixed at my face

 Again, in the throes of battle